 Modern house design features

 Natural light is one of the most requested items in a new build.
-This is a lovely addition that you could include in your renovation to make your living space seem a lot larger and really appeal to the open plan living requirements.
+Having elevated ceilings is an addition that you could include in your renovation to make your living space seem a lot larger and really appeal to the open plan living requirements.

 Look if you’re going all out, go all out with this waterfall that falls down into your stunning pool.

 Curves are back baby!
 And I’m talking about in architecture and interior design.
-I’ve seen them in bathrooms, hallways and here is a lovely living room space that uses a horizontal rather than a vertically curved wall.
+I’ve seen them in bathrooms, hallways and here is a lovely living room space that stylishly brings in curves.